In this guide, we’ll be looking at using meditation for productivity and focus.

-Whether you’re trying to improve your career, get coursework done, or be more productive in general, start using meditation for productivity.
+Whether you’re trying to improve your career, get coursework done, or be more productive in general, start using meditation for productivity and focus.

 Scientific research has proven that meditation improves productivity .
 This is one reason why major companies like Google are now using meditation in the workplace, to help employees be more productive.